 What to See in Florida- Something For Everyone

 We like to think of Orlando as the hub of the state, and everything revolves around it.
 With Disney World, Universal Studios and Sea World to name only a few, there is enough here to keep families busy for several vacations.
-In about 3.5 hours you can drive from Orlando to Miami and about an hour to the East Coast and the Kennedy Space Center, or to the West Coast and Tampa.
+In about 3.5 hours you can drive from Orlando to Miami or about an hour due east to the coast and the Kennedy Space Center, or to the west coast and some of the best beaches in the world.
 Depending on the season and the time of day, traffic can be difficult, so plan accordingly.
-If your family wants to know what to do in Orlando, see this page.

-If you are going to use Orlando as a hub to visit all of Florida, you will want to know about transportation and lodging.
+If you are going to use Orlando to branch off to other areas of Florida, you will want to know about transportation and lodging.
 Orlando has the most hotels and the second most hotel rooms of any city in the country.
-For many years it catered to the budget-conscious family, and there are plenty of reasonably priced places to stay.
+For many years it catered to the budget-conscious family, and there are still plenty of reasonably priced places to stay.
 But since it has become such a large convention city in the last few years you will find plenty of accommodations with every budget in mind.

 The Orlando International Airport is new and modern, and serves as a major international gateway for the mid-Florida region.
 International carriers include British Airways, Lufthansa, Air France, Virgin Atlantic and Aeromexico.